18F/accessibility/pages/css.md

 ### Testing

-1. Disable CSS.
+1. Disable CSS
-2. Check for missing information (images, text, etc).
+2. Check for missing information (images, text, etc)
-3. Check for code or other items the developer doesn't want you to see.
+3. Check for code or other items the developer doesn't want you to see
-  * Confusing elements shouldn't be present such as CSS, JavaScript, or other code, etc.
+  * Confusing elements shouldn't be present such as CSS, JavaScript, or other code, etc
-4. Check for overlapping text.
+4. Check for overlapping text
+5. Check that the content order makes sense with and without CSS